Professor Receives Prestigious NSF CAREER Award

 Grant funds research and education project in gravitational-wave science

 Posted in: Grants and Awards, Physics, Science and Technology

-Pankaj Lal, assistant professor of Earth and Environmental Studies, was recently awarded a five-year, $450,000 Faculty Early Career Development (CAREER) grant from the National Science Foundation to explore sustainable bioenergy solutions in the Midwestern and Southern United States.
-The highly competitive award supports the research and education initiatives of faculty like Lal who are in the early stages of their careers.
+Marc Favata, assistant professor of Mathematical Sciences, was recently awarded a five-year, $400,000 Faculty Early Career Development (CAREER) grant from the National Science Foundation for a research and education project that will explore ways in which gravitational waves offer a new way of looking at the universe.
+The competitive award supports the research and education initiatives of faculty like Favata who are in the early stages of their careers.

-Lal joins past Montclair State University faculty recipients of the CAREER award Stefanie Brachfeld, Earth and Environmental Studies chair and director of the doctoral program in Environmental Management; Biology chair Quinn Vega; and Educational Foundations professor Jamaal Matthews.
+Favata joins past Montclair State faculty recipients of the CAREER award: Pankaj Lal, associate professor of Earth and Environmental Studies and associate director of the PSEG Institute for Sustainability Studies at Montclair State University; Stefanie Brachfeld, Earth and Environmental Studies chair and director of the doctoral program in Environmental Management; Biology chair Quinn Vega; and Jamaal Matthews, associate professor of Educational Foundations.

 “I’m looking forward to LIGO finding many more signals,” says Favata, who is eager to continue expanding the frontiers of gravitational-wave science.